 Whereas most fruits are rich in natural sugar, avocados are predominately high in monounsaturated fat which makes them a top HDL cholesterol food.

 A 2018 review on avocado consumption and heart disease concluded avocado intake increases HDL cholesterol.
 Avocado intake did not significantly affect total or LDL “bad” cholesterol, but avocados played an important role in helping raise HDL.

 Avocado is versatile in the kitchen and can be enjoyed as a snack, spread onto a whole grain slice of toast, blended into smoothies, topped onto salads, mixed into dressings, baked into muffins, and creamed into ice creams and mousses.

 2. Fatty Fish

+Check local advisories about the utmost safety of fish.
 A healthcare provider can also help direct recommendations regarding safe fish intake.

 5. Peanuts and Peanut Butter

 Peanuts are a rich source of monounsaturated fat, and a 2007 study found eating peanuts increased HDL levels without increasing other cholesterol values.

 Peanut butter can also provide the same HDL benefits as peanuts.
 When choosing a nut butter, do not let "natural" and "organic" fool you into thinking the product is “healthy.”
 Such products tend to be filled with added oils, sugar, and salt.

 To avoid unnecessary additives, utilize the ingredients label and stay clear of words like "palm oil" and "corn syrup."
 The ingredients on a peanut butter jar should feature peanuts and maybe a little added salt.